Culinary

 Map of wine varieties in Provence

-Map below created by the Wine Folly team shows 23 bubbly French regions, including Champagne.
+The map below, created by the Wine Folly team, shows 23 bubbly French regions.

 Map of Sparkling wines of France

-• France is the largest wine-producing country in the world, producing over 7.5 billion liters of wine annually.
+• France produces more than 7.5 billion liters of wine annually.

-• French wine regions are often named after the rivers that run through them, such as the Loire, the Rhône, and the Garonne.
+• Many wine regions hug rivers like the Loire, Rhône, and Garonne.

 0 0 votes